Vegetarian Strata with Broccoli and Cheddar CheeseJump to Recipe

 After an overnight soak, it bakes up into a fluffy, almost pancake-like breakfast casserole that is a perfect savory way to start the day.

 Strata, if you don’t know, is a classic baked dish that usually involves layers of custard mixture, veggies, and cheese.
 You could add meat to it, but my favorite strata recipes are always heavy on the veggies.

-Leftover bread (or rolls) that are a bit stale are the perfect item for this dish.
+Leftover bread (or rolls) that are a bit stale are the perfect item for this Vegetarian Strata.
 Using really fresh bread is actually not great because the bread will get too mushy.
 If you only have fresh bread and can’t wait, I recommend drying out the bread for 10-15 minutes in a 250 degree F. oven.

 Now for the custard mixture.
 This is as easy as whisking together the eggs with the milk and a pinch of salt and pepper.
 When this soaks into the bread and bakes it’ll turn light and fluffy and be really delicious as a base layer for the veggies and cheese.